darray-queens/FEC_D-ARRAY_QUEENS/README.md

 ## Roadmap

-- [x] Include a client landing page with folder/file navigation
+- [x] Deploy a product details section with photo gallery and style/sizing/quantity selection
-- [x] Develop a file preview page with enlarge image previews
+- [x] Develop a related products carousel and a module for customizing and curating a personal outfit list.
-- [x] Implement client new message notification system
+- [x] Implement a rendering Q&A list with individual Q&A functionalities
-- [x] Integrate upload file to a specified directory
+- [x] Dynamically render a ratings and reviews module with interactive sorting and filtering options
-- [x] Inovate a cleat client managment gui for admin to navigate/create clients, folders and files
+- [x] Integrated media upload through cloud servies using Cloudinary to generate URLs from file uploads
-- [ ] Leverage Stripe API for subscriptions
+- [ ] Add catalog search bar at top of app

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Optimizations

-1. Reduction in query times leveraging the RDMBS structure of supabase reducing latency to 53ms on login screen with 0% error rate and 100 RPS throughput
+1. Decreased cumulative layout shift by a factor of 10 by implementing conditionally styled Suspense elements
-1. Modernized the user experience with responsive layouts allowing for mobile and desktop usage
+2. Modernized the user experience with responsive layouts allowing for mobile and desktop usage
-1. Refined the ease of use for clients with eliminating need of file navigation to upload to a particular file
+3. Refined the ease of use for clients with the use of Cloudinary to upload directly with a file rather than a url
 <!-- CONTRIBUTING -->

 ## Contributing